 The Career Center at Washington University follows NACE’s Guide to Ethical and Legal Standards in Student Hiring.
 If you receive an inquiry from an employer, please let us know.
 In addition to referrals, our team will post the job to our website so all eligible students have the opportunity to apply.

 Do you have a career-related event coming up?
 The Career Center is happy to add your career-related event to our student newsletters and calendar.
-To request an event listing, please contact Nancy Nigh.
+To request an event listing, please contact Scott McIntosh.

 Send the Career Center Student Outcome Information